bennetthub500/personal/cv.md

 **History**

+**Technical Writer, Kick Designs**
+August 2021 - Current, San Francisco, CA
+- Edited and wrote reference and implementation documentation for security and database clients in a docs-as-code environment using Github and various publishing platforms.

-**Technical writer and communications consultant** October 2019 - Current, San Mateo, CA
+**Technical Writer and Communications Consultant** October 2019 - July 2021, San Mateo, CA
 - Initial projects: GraphQl API developer documentation and publishing toolchain requirements/setup for an AI startup.
 Also focusing on REST API, end-user documentation and marketing content

 **Communications, Office of Santa Clara County Supervisor Joe Simitian**